YottaDB/YDBDoc/ProgGuide/ioproc.rst

 By default, records have variable length format.

-For more information, refer to “STREAM”.
+For more information, refer to `STREAM <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#stream>`_.

 ~~~~~~
 WORLD